 Diane Carson , Ph.D., Professor Emerita, has reviewed film for 25 years, covering Cannes, Telluride, Toronto, Palm Springs and Sundance festivals.
 She writes for KDHX FM, St. Louis.
 A founder of the St. Louis International Film Festival, she serves on its juries.
 She taught film studies and production at St. Louis Community College and Webster University.
 She co-wrote “Appetites and Anxieties: Food, Film, and the Politics of Representation,” (Wayne State U. Press, 2014).

-joined the Las Vegas Review-Journal in November, 1983, and has been resident movie critic since June, 1984.
-She writes reviews, weekly columns and features.
+Carol Cling served as the Las Vegas Review-Journal’s film critic for more than 30 years, reviewing movies and covering movie and TV production in Las Vegas, from Casino to CSI.
 An honors graduate of Northwestern University’s Medill School of Journalism, she also has studied film at the American Film Institute and the BBC

-Leslie Combemale writes as Cinema Siren for websites including LikeABossGirls.com, where she promotes women in film with her own column.
-She is in her third year as producer and moderator of the “Women Rocking Hollywood” panel at San Diego Comic-Con.
-Find all her interviews and reviews at cinemasiren.com
+Leslie Combemale writes as Cinema Siren on her own website, and is a frequent contributor on the MPA’s TheCredits.org, where she interviews filmmakers above and below the line, with a focus on women and diverse voices.
+She is in her 6th year as producer and moderator of the “Women Rocking Hollywood” panel at San Diego Comic-Con.
+Find all her interviews and reviews at cinemasiren.com.

 Linda Cook earned bachelor degrees in English and elementary education from Monmouth (Illinois) College, She’s a reporter and film critic at the Quad-City Times, and reviews films for NBC affiliate KWQC.
 She earned a master of criminal justice degree at St. Ambrose University, Davenport, and has been an instructor there for many years.

 GIULIA D’AGNOLO VALLAN